-- 1 Navigate to the folder where you want to specify the number of days to wait before the excess versions are deleted. - 2 Click Folder > Configure Views, URLs and Controls. - 3 Click the Versioning and Folder Settings tab. - 4 Select Enable Version Aging, then specify the number of days in the Delete Old Versions after field. - 5 Click OK.
+- 1 Navigate to the folder where you want to specify the number of days to wait before the excess versions are deleted. - 2 Click the Configure icon next to the folder title, then click Configure Views, URLs and Controls. - 3 Click the Versioning and Folder Settings tab. - 4 Select Enable Version Aging, then specify the number of days in the Delete Old Versions after field. - 5 Click OK.

-3.5 Limiting the File Upload Size for Folders and Workspaces
+3.6 Limiting the File Upload Size for Folders and Workspaces